RPT-As its wealth fund goes green, Norway's firms struggle to keep up

 He said that, from his own experience on boards of Norwegian companies, the centre-right government does urge companies to disclose environmental data.
 He said it was hard to estimate the extra costs of such reporting.

-Among other Norwegian companies, state-controlled telecoms group Telenor got an“A“ for climate change reporting in 2017, while aluminium producer Hydro and fertiliser-maker Yara International, in which the state owns just over a third, got“C”s.
+Among other Norwegian companies, state-controlled telecoms group Telenor got an “A minus” for climate change reporting in 2017, while aluminium producer Hydro and fertiliser-maker Yara International, in which the state owns just over a third, got “C”s.

 Hydro said it had reported to the CDP since 2004 but lost marks on technicalities.